 Don't do it.
 You will get caught, fail the course, and be reported to the Honor Code Council.
-This includes faking attendance on Clicker questions.

 Electronic Device Policy

 Please silence electronic devices during lectures.
 You are welcome to use electronic devices for note taking and accessing learning materials online.
 However, do not use electronic devices during class time for non-class activities (i.e. social media, etc.), or you will be asked to turn it off and put it away.